 - DM – Nephrology

 MS holders, on the other hand, have the following options for their super-specialization:

 - M.Ch. – Master of Chirurgical

 - M.Ch. – Urology

 You can also consider enrolling yourself in fellowships; this will allow you to practice and learn at the same time.
-Some of the popular short-term fellowship courses are as follows:
+Some of the popular short-term medical courses are as follows:

 - Fellowship in Neonatology

 - Fellowship in Ultrasonography in OBG